 Ball-and-socket joints are inherently stable.
 The strong muscles, ligaments, and fibrous joint capsule of the hip further reinforce this innate stability.
 Consequently, in the average adult, a great deal of force must be transmitted to dislocate the hip.
 This is significant, as the patient with a hip dislocation may have other life-threatening injuries that take precedence over the management of the hip dislocation.
 The increased mortality rate associated with a hip dislocation typically results from associated injuries of the head, thorax, or pelvis.

 Hip dislocations are classified into anterior, posterior, inferior, and central based on the relationship of the dislocated femoral head to the acetabulum.2,7 Anterior hip dislocations account for 5% to 10% of hip dislocations and occur with the leg in a neutral or abducted position.
 The femoral head is pushed anterior to the coronal plane of the acetabulum.
 These patients present in extreme pain with the hip and knee flexed to 90° and the leg held in external rotation.
 A slight shortening of the leg may also be noted, but this is difficult to detect with the knee in flexion.
 There are three subtypes of an anterior hip dislocation: anterior obturator, anterior iliac, and anterior pubic.
-In anterior obturator dislocations, the femoral head displaces medially and lies in the obturator ...
+In anterior obturator dislocations, the femoral head displaces medially and lies in ...